passard/VPS-setup/README.md

 # VPS-setup

 ### Creating an Arch linux host from scratch (with transip.eu BladeVPS)
-This README a memo I use for basic Arch Linux installation on these VPS (SeaBIOS, NoVNC).
+This README is a memo I use for basic Arch Linux installation on these VPS (SeaBIOS, NoVNC).

 When installing Arh Linux onto a VPS the archiso is mounted as loop0 device: